 Sometimes the weather just brings pleasant conditions, which is what happened for a good part of the summer of 2015.
 There was a dearth of 90 degree temperatures (only four compared to the average of 13).
 Prolonged dew point episodes were more or less kept in check, and days were pleasant enough to have the summer of 2015 finish the third glorious on record.

-Second warmest September-November in Minnesota back to 1895.
+2015 was the second warmest September-November in Minnesota back to 1895.
 Average statewide temperature was 49.5 degrees or 6.3 degrees above normal.
 It fell just short of the autumn of 1963 which was 49.7 degrees or 6.5 degrees above normal.
+(Note: September-November 2016 tied the warmest Autumn with 49.7 degrees)

 Honorable Mention #1